victornpb/undiscord/readme.md

 ----
 ## Security Concerns

-Using third-party scripts means you trust that the script’s developer hasn’t inserted malicious functionality into the code and has secured it against attackers trying to do the same.
-You should never run code you don't trust.
+Using third-party scripts means you trust the script’s developer has not inserted malicious functionality into the code and has secured it against attackers trying to do the same thing.
+You should never run the code you do not trust.

-Please read: [what I'm doing to ensure this is safe for users][security_policy].
+Please read: [what I have been trying to do to ensure this is safe for users][security_policy].

 ----
 #### DISCLAIMER